grahampugh/run-munki-run/README.md

 # run-munki-run

-This is a one command Munki + MunkiWebAdmin2 + Sal installation.
+This is a one command Munki + MunkiWebAdmin2 + Munki-Do + Sal installation
+(You can choose whether you want MWA2 and/or Munki-Do in the settings).
 It also installs MunkiTools, AutoPkg, AutoPkgr and MunkiAdmin on your machine and populates your repo with a few packages from AutoPkg.